-- Wet pond with 100% of the permanent pool in a single cell (Level 1 design) - Wet ED and/or multi-cell wet pond meeting additional requirements for pond geometry, landscaping, etc. (note that ED may comprise no more than 50% of the total Level 2 Treatment Volume) - Pond/Wetland Combination (see Stormwater Design Specification No. 13: Constructed Wetlands for additional guidance on the design of the wetland element).
+- Wet Pond with 100% of the permanent pool in a single cell (Level 1 design) - Wet Extended Detention (ED) and/or multi-cell Wet Pond meeting\additional requirements for pond geometry, landscaping, etc. (note that ED may comprise no more than 50% of the total Treatment Volume) - Pond/Wetland Combination (see Stormwater Design Specification No. 13: Constructed Wetlands)